vishal-kt/Android-Interview-Question/README.md

 states package for Kotlin file, and other application components.
 It acts as an intermediator between android OS and our application.

  **Java folder** contains all the java and Kotlin source code (.java) files that we create during the app development, including other Test files.
+**res/drawable folder**
+It contains the different types of images used for the development of the application.
+We need to add all the images in a drawable folder for the application development.

+**res/layout folder**
+The layout folder contains all XML layout files which we used to define the user interface of our application.
+It contains the activity_main.xml file.